 - Pick only one melody line each and work until perfect.
 Use correct fingers even though it might be awkward if you omit other parts.

-- In the same manner, play only the baseline until perfect.
+- In the same manner, play only the bass line until perfect.

 - Practice the full accompaniment without melody.

-- Play the baseline and the melody only.
+- Play the bass line and the melody only.
 Adjust dynamics and expression.